 Several days into the crisis I try and reflect on all the things that may help in a desperate attempt to get things ‘back under control’.

 EXERCISE: Exercise is a huge part of my wellbeing strategy.
 I start each morning with exercise, seven days a week.
 I am comforted by routine.
 I also possibly have obsessive traits, which has both positive and negative ramifications.
 I believe powerfully in strong body, strong mind.
 Equally, I really love food so I have to move a lot, to eat a lot and NOT spend my life in an endless stream of clothes with elastic.
 The night after my latest ‘haunting’ I walked 12kms after work with a friend under the night sky.
 I look to the sky to remind myself that the world is so much bigger than my day, that night it was not of any help.
 I talk endlessly about everything but my day.
 I can’t.
 I am bound by confidentiality.
 I am sort of relieved for this.
 I can’t bear to say the words out loud.
 I don’t sleep.
 I am endlessly haunted by the event.
 The next day at Reforma Pilates I cry quietly during the session.
 I fear I am in trouble mentally.
 I feel completely raw and frightened.
 I resolve to keep exercising regardless of how I feel or how much I can or can’t sleep.
 I know the endorphins and routine will help.
 Even so, I know for this case, exercise alone will not be enough.
 I lift weights when I feel I don’t have the energy to do cardio.
-I walk and walk.
 I try to exercise away the pain.
 I will not give in to the desire to lie down and not move.
 My own children need me I cannot surrender to this.

 SLEEP: It has been five days since the event.
 Sleep is evading me.
 It takes a long time to go to sleep, then I sleep restlessly, I grind my teeth.
 I have endless dreams where I am powerless and out of control.
 I wake too early.
 I wake fatigued.
 I wake with a headache.
 We know that nothing brings on the ravaging regret of rumination like the quiet that comes with bedtime, usually at night.